mirisuzanne/miriamsuzanne/content/writing/scripts/missapopuli.rst

 goes.

-*other voices and texts join in they are hitler and groucho marx and the scum manifesto and tweets and status update blog post personal diary literature and everything:*
+*other voices and texts join in they are dictators and groucho marx and the scum manifesto and tweets and status update blog post personal diary literature and everything words:*

 Concentric circles in the mind.
 Interior in conversation with the exterior (or the inverse), and again and again we are re-creating what